icgrp/ese532_handouts/_sources/hw2/homework_submission.md

 # Homework Submission

-Ensure you are profiling on Biglab to ensure consistency between you and your partner.
+Ensure you are profiling on Biglab to ensure consistency.

 Your writeup should follow [the writeup guidelines](../writeup_guidelines).
 Your writeup should include the following: